soleil-ica/Lima-tango-cpp/doc/Lambda/lambda.rst

 Attribute name          Read/Write Type       Description
 ======================= ========== ========== ==============================================================================================
-configFile              R          String     Configuration file used to initialize the detector. energyThreshold         R/W        Double     Get/Set the threshold settings in keV for the Lambda detector.
+configFile              R          String     Configuration file used to initialize the detector. chargeSumming           R          Boolean    Indicates wether charge summing mode is used or not. lowerThreshold          R/W        Double     Get/Set the lower threshold settings in keV for the Lambda detector.
+It's a memorized attribute. upperThreshold          R/W        Double     Get/Set the upper threshold settings in keV for the Lambda detector.
 It's a memorized attribute. distortionCorrection    R          Boolean    Get whether interpolation of extra large pixels is enabled. highVoltage             R          Double     Get the measured high voltage value from a specific detector module.
 (Older detector firmware might not support this command.
 In this case, a value of 0.0 is returned).
 It's a memorized attribute. humidity                R          Double     Get the measured humidity from a specific detector module.
 (Older detector firmware might not support this command.
 In this case, the valueof 0.0 is returned).